PrimeDeviation/open-instructor/README.md

 interpreter.chat() # Starts an interactive chat
 ```

-## Comparison to ChatGPT's Code Interpreter
+## Comparison to ChatGPT's Code Instructor

-OpenAI's release of [Code Interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) with GPT-4 presents a fantastic opportunity to accomplish real-world tasks with ChatGPT.
+OpenAI's release of [Code Instructor](https://openai.com/blog/chatgpt-plugins#code-interpreter) with GPT-4 presents a fantastic opportunity to accomplish real-world tasks with ChatGPT.

 However, OpenAI's service is hosted, closed-source, and heavily restricted: